 Cut out your letters.
 I wanted my letters to have a child like feel to them so I didn't draw them up or follow a font, I just cut them as I went.

 Place the letters on the wood as you go to check you are happy with their sizing.

 Have a play with your letters and arrange them where you want them to go.

 Apply some Mod Podge to the wood, stick your letter on top and cover generously with Mod Podge.
 Repeat this with each of your letters.

-Use a larger sponge brush to give the whole thing a nice generous final coat of Mod Podge.
+Use a larger sponge brush to give your Happy Easter sign a nice generous final coat of Mod Podge.

 What do you like to make for easter?